1. POLICY STATEMENT

 13.1 We may share your information with selected third parties including:

-- Business partners, suppliers and sub-contractors for the performance of any contract we enter into with you.
+• Business partners, suppliers and sub-contractors for the performance of any contract we enter into with you.
+See also clause 15 in relation to data transfers.

 13.2 We may also disclose your personal information to third parties: